 At the lumber yard, there is a manhole, and the sewer runs 45 feet in the opposite direction, tying into the lumber yard, which is a dead end.
 So, they have had to take the Jetter out at least twice this last month and last year to get things cleaned out.
 A couple of council members thought it would be a good idea to have Scott Construction rebid using the city's rock and vac.
 They are also going to do a clean-out of the building so we can get things pushed out into the sewer line.
 The reason to have TJ rebid is so we can compare apples to apples, since Zach Scott included the city's rock and vac.
 Mayor Bode asked if this is something we could consider at our May meeting.
-We called Superintendent Darin Cranny and asked him about the bids and whether he could have Scotts Construction rebid using the City’s vac and rock.
+We called Superintendent Darin Cranny and asked him about the bids and whether he could have Scott Construction rebid using the city’s vac and rock.
 Also, Mayor Bode asked when Darin gets TJ’s bid, if it is below Zach’s, then accept the lower bid.
 Darin said he could do that rather than wait until the May Meeting.
 Councilmember DeGeest made a motion to get a comparative bid from TJ and table it until May’s meeting.
 Nielsen seconded the motion.
 All voted aye, the motion carried.

 FINANCIAL REPORTING